texas-mcallen-mission/key-indicator-system/README.md

 # key-indicator-system
-Tracking system for Key Indicators for Conversion and other mission statistics.
+Tracking system for the Key Indicators for Conversion and other mission statistics.